Who was Ryan White?

 Who is eligible to participate in the Ryan White Program?

 Any individual with a documented diagnosis of HIV or AIDS living within our 10-county service area in South Carolina of Abbeville, Anderson, Edgefield, Greenville, Greenwood, Laurens, McCormick, Oconee, Pickens and Saluda is eligible to participate in the Ryan White Program.

 What are the services of the Ryan White Program?

 Oral Health services

 HIV Counseling and Testing

-Mental Health /Substance Abuse Counseling
+Mental Health/Substance Abuse Counseling

-Are the Ryan White Part C services free?
+Are Ryan White Program services free?

 By law, the Ryan White Program is required to be the payer of last resort.
-This means if a patient has other insurance coverage, such as employer sponsored coverage, Medicaid or Medicare, that insurer must pay prior to Ryan White funding.
+This means if a patient has other insurance coverage, such as employer-sponsored coverage, Medicaid or Medicare, that insurer must pay prior to Ryan White funding.